tahiri-lab/QSAR/paper/paper.md

 Elimination (*RFE*) [@guyon2002gene], a process that systematically reduces the feature set to those most significant for model prediction, thereby improving both model interpretability and performance.

-## Data Augmentation Using Generative Adversarial Networks
+## Data augmentation using generative adversarial networks

 To counter the prevalent issue of limited and imbalanced QSAR datasets, **qsarKit** employs a GAN (\autoref{fig:pipeline}.c) for data augmentation.
 This approach addresses the shortcomings of traditional datasets by